triSYCL/triSYCL/tests/README.rst

 .. code:: bash

-  make LITFLAGS=--verbose CHECKING_DIR=range clean check
+  make LITFLAGS=--verbose CHECKING_DIR=pipe clean check

 To run the tests on several default compilers (G++, Clang...) and cleaning in the between, try: